Liaison Office

 Upon acceptance of the paper, the corresponding author is required to submit the final accepted version of the manuscript via the submission web site.

 2) Copy editing adjustments will be made to accepted manuscripts.
-During proof reading, the corresponding author is required to check for any undesired changes that may have inadvertently occurred during copy editing.
+During proof reading, the corresponding author is required to check for any undesired changes that may have inadvertently occurred during copyediting.

 Manuscript style

-1) Manuscripts should be formatted or typed double-spaced, throughout, at A4 (297 × 210 mm) size, or the nearest local equivalent, using approximately 25 mm (or one inch) margins on all sides.
+1) Manuscripts should be formatted at A4 (297 × 210 mm) size, or the nearest local equivalent, using approximately 25 mm (or one inch) margins on all sides.
 Page 1 should contain the article title, author name(s), affiliation(s) and address(es) (city, postal code, and country for each author), and suggested running title not exceeding 50 characters (including spaces).
 The complete mailing address and e-mail address of the corresponding author should be indicated.
 Page 2 of original and review articles, brief communications, and material reports should contain a short abstract of less than 300 words.
 A list of up to five key words should be provided below the abstract.

 2) Text footnotes are not permitted.